rrmarichal/interview-calendar-api/README.md

-# Task

-Build an interview calendar API.
+# Build an interview calendar API.

 There are two roles that are supposed to use the calendar API, a candidate and an interviewer.
 The following shows a typical use case of the API: